clusterpi/clusterpi.github.io/content/en/docs/cluster/_index.md

 ---

 {{% pageinfo %}}
-Here we gather some documents to build PI Clusters.
+Here we dgather some documents to build PI Clusters.
 {{% /pageinfo %}}